 So after she cuts (or girdles) the branch, females will lay eggs in the fresh pulp down toward the center of the branch.
 Many times the branch will fall off the tree as it dies and rots.
 When the egg hatches, the larvae will feed on the dead branch (cellulose).
 They need the wood to be dead which is why the female cuts or girdles the limbs.
 This ensures the twig will die and be good food.

 The larvae of both species will feed for a month or two and then go into a stage known as the pupae.
 The pupae typically hatch out adults which want to continue the cycle.
 Trees which experience activity will tend to have more and more activity.
 This happens because females leave a scent that other girdlers and pruners can smell.
 Twig girdlers can detect these scents from great distances and will come from far and wide to take advantage of a good tree to girdle.

 To stop the damage, you’ll need to spray the targeted trees.
 Treatments usually only need to be done once in the spring just before the activity starts and then again in late summer before they start their fall egg laying.
 There are two products that work well for this; one is a natural insect repellent and the other is a true pesticide that will last a lot longer and provide the best protection.

 The organic option is to spray PEST AWAY on all affected limbs they want to girdle.
 It’s made from plant oils and insects will stay off treated surfaces.
 This spray won’t kill anything and is perfectly safe to spray on any tree, shrub or other targeted plants.
-Treatments will last 3-6 weeks and usually, two treatments will be needed with girdlers are active in either the fall or spring.
+Treatments will last 3-6 weeks and usually two treatments will be needed when girdlers are most active.
+Typically this will be both spring and fall.